 - New course at University of Alberta combines science with Indigenous knowledge, CBC (August 2021) – Kim TallBear, an associate professor in the University of Alberta’s faculty of Native studies, created a course called Indigenous Peoples and Technoscience.
 The goal of the course is not only to dismantle the myth that science and Indigenous knowledge are separate, but also to include Indigenous voices in science-based decision-making.

 - What Traditional Ecological Knowledge Can Teach Us, Union of Concerned Scientist’s Got Science?
 Podcast (August 2021) – Dr. Daniel Wildcat, a Yuchi member of the Muscogee Nation, explains how Traditional Ecological Knowledge can work in tandem with science to help us understand the natural world.

 - ‘Mind blowing’: Grizzly bear DNA maps onto Indigenous language families, Science (August 2021) – The bears and Indigenous humans of coastal British Columbia have more in common than meets the eye.
-The two have lived side by side for millennia in this densely forested region on the west coast of Canada.
-But it’s the DNA that really stands out: A new analysis has found that the grizzlies here form three distinct genetic groups, and these groups align closely with the region’s three Indigenous language families.
+The two have lived side by side for millennia in this densely forested region on the west coast of Canada… A new analysis has found that the grizzlies here form three distinct genetic groups, and these groups align closely with the region’s three Indigenous language families.